Finance industry tears into Britain's Brexit trading plans

-The government on Thursday proposed a new financial services arrangement post-Brexit that will effectively make it more difficult for Britain’s banks, insurers and asset managers to do business across the European Union.
+The government’s proposal for a new financial services arrangement post-Brexit will effectively make it more difficult for Britain’s banks, insurers and asset managers to do business across the European Union.

-The proposal falls short of the current “passporting” rights that enable Britain’s financial services industry to trade freely with the EU.
+The plan falls short of the current “passporting” rights that enable the country’s financial services industry to trade freely with the EU.

-The plans, published in a White Paper, form part of Britain’s negotiating position with Brussels over future trading relations.
+The proposal, published in a White Paper, form part of Britain’s negotiating position with Brussels over future trading relations.

 “Today’s Brexit white paper is a real blow for the UK’s financial and related professional services sector,” said Catherine McGuinness, City of London political leader.